mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "Yes... unfortunately.
 I believe I have a great deal to explain to you.
 This is my kaln, Linyu.
 We arrived here together yesterday, on your boat, but we used to live here for many ma'to before."

-Linyu handed Kip a square wooden bowl of some sort of fish stew, and he eagerly took it and started eating without pause.
+Linyu handed Kipnu a square wooden bowl of some sort of fish stew, and he eagerly took it and started eating without pause.
 Linyu was surprised and awkwardly took a seat next to hae mother.

 In between spoonfuls, he asked, "Why have you come back to a place like this?"